Dynamic Kernel Graph Sparsifiers

-We use $G$ to denote the geometric graph on $n$ points in Euclidean space.
-Let $L_G$ be the Laplacian matrix of $G$. \cite{acss20} presented an algorithm to construct a $\epsilon$-spectral sparsifier of $G$, denoted by $H$ ($ (1-\epsilon) L_G \preceq L_H \preceq (1+\epsilon) L_G $) in almost linear time (without explicitly writing down the $n^2$ dense graph/matrix).
+As mentioned above, one of the main tools for fast linear algebra on geometric graphs is spectral sparsification.
+Alman, Chu, Schild and Song \cite{acss20} presented a static algorithm for constructing an $\epsilon$-spectral sparsifier on a geometric graph $H = H(G)$ such that $ (1-\epsilon) L_G \preceq L_H \preceq (1+\epsilon) L_G $ in almost linear time, which avoids explicitly writing the underlying $n\times n$ dense Kernel matrix, and facilitates several basic linear-algebraic operations on geometric graphs, in $\tilde{O}(n\log^d n) \ll n^2 $ time, when the dimension $d$ is fixed.
+The main goal of this paper is to extend the toolbox of \cite{acss20} to the \emph{dynamic} setting, as motivated by the above applications.
+More formally:

-In this work, we study the following questions \begin{quote} {\it Given a set of $n$ points $P \subset \R^d$ and a function $\k$, is there a dynamic algorithm that can update the spectral sparsifier of the geometric graph $G$ on $P$ and $\k$ in sublinear time, where in each iteration the location of one existing point in $P$ gets changed?
-In addition, can we maintain an approximation to the matrix vector multiplication result of this Laplacian matrix, and an approximation to the inversion of this Laplacian matrix, both in sublinear time? } \end{quote}
+\begin{quote} {\it Given a set of $n$ points $P \subset \R^d$ and a function $\k$, is there a dynamic algorithm that can update the spectral sparsifier of the geometric graph $G$ on $P$ and $\k$ in $n^{o(1)}$ time, where in each iteration the location of a point $x_i \in P$ is changed?
+Is it possible to maintain approximate matrix-vector queries w.r.t the Laplacian matrix of a dynamic geometric graph, and an approximate-inverse of the Laplacian, in $n^{o(1)}$ time? } \end{quote}

-Prior to this work, no dynamic algorithm exists for geometric graphs (in terms of kernel function).
-Fully dynamic $(1\pm \epsilon)$-spectral edge sparsifiers algorithm exists for general graphs \cite{adk+16}.
-In \cite{adk+16}, the sparisifer can be maintained in amortized $\poly(\log (n), 1/\epsilon)$ time per update.
-However, in the setting of geometric graphs, each point update would result in the weight change of $O(n)$ edges.
-Therefore, the cost of directly applying the the edge sparsifier update algorithm can be high in this scenario.
-We formally write down our problem as follows:
+Prior to this work, no nontrivial dynamization algorithms were known for geometric graphs for the above linear-algebra primitives.
+While fully-dynamic $(1\pm \epsilon)$-spectral edge sparsifiers for general graphs are known \cite{adk+16} (in amortized $\poly(\log (n), 1/\epsilon)$ update time), the setting of geometric graphs is fundamentally different, since as mentioned earlier in the introduction, each update of a point $x_i\in P$ results in an \emph{entire row} update of $\k$, i.e., $O(n)$ edges, making \cite{adk+16} too slow.
+The main technical contribution of this paper is a new \emph{dynamic well separated pair decomposition} (WSPD, Definition \ref{def:formal_wspd}, \cite{fh05, acss20}).
+The core of this data structure is a \emph{smooth resampling} technique for efficiently maintaining a WSPD under point-location updates, with mild weight-increase to the sparsifier, by \emph{reusing} randomness (in an adversarially-robust manner).